caisharo/bird-classifier/README.md

 ## Results
 * Highest score of 0.81400 on Kaggle
   * One of our ResNet-50 versions
+    * Resnet-50 version that used 7 epochs performed better than version using 12 (0.81400 vs 0.77000 on Kaggle); 7 epochs also resulted in lower final loss - around 0.3 vs around 0.5
   * Had higher training accuracy (94%), but worse test accuracy on Kaggle
     * Model likely overfitted to training set
 * Probably could have tuned our parameters a bit more with testing to fix overfitting, but it was kind of painfully slow (especially with ResNet-50) and we had limited time
   * Could have tried to add more data augmentation to reduce overfitting (e.g. RandomResizedCrop or RandomErasing)
-* Charts/graphs here?
+* Graphs of loss can be seen in ipynb files on GitHub

 ## Conclusion
 * We learned how to use Colab and PyTorch to train a bird classifier